Mvgnu/BioLabs/frontend/app/components/governance/README.md

 - `TemplateLibrary`: Grid list of templates with metadata cards.
 - `TemplateEditor`: Authoring surface tied to the ladder builder and assignment manager.
 - `LadderBuilder`: React Flow powered stage designer with palette + inspector.
+- `LadderSimulationWidget`: Scientist-facing sandbox that calls the preview API using draft ladder data for scenario comparisons.

 Each component embeds machine-readable metadata comments to satisfy Biolab documentation standards.